Synthetixio/synthetix-v3/packages/synthetix-main/docs/index.md

   function safeTransferFrom(address from, address to, uint256 tokenId, bytes data) external
   ```

+  _Safely transfers `tokenId` token from `from` to `to`.

+Requirements:

+- `from` cannot be the zero address.
+- `to` cannot be the zero address.
+- `tokenId` token must exist and be owned by `from`.
+- If the caller is not `from`, it must be approved to move this token by either {approve} or {setApprovalForAll}.
+- If `to` refers to a smart contract, it must implement {IERC721Receiver-onERC721Received}, which is called upon a safe transfer.

+Emits a {Transfer} event._

 ### safeTransferFrom

   ```solidity
   function safeTransferFrom(address from, address to, uint256 tokenId) external
   ```

+  _Safely transfers `tokenId` token from `from` to `to`, checking first that contract recipients
+are aware of the ERC721 protocol to prevent tokens from being forever locked.

+Requirements:

+- `from` cannot be the zero address.
+- `to` cannot be the zero address.
+- `tokenId` token must exist and be owned by `from`.
+- If the caller is not `from`, it must have been allowed to move this token by either {approve} or {setApprovalForAll}.
+- If `to` refers to a smart contract, it must implement {IERC721Receiver-onERC721Received}, which is called upon a safe transfer.

+Emits a {Transfer} event._

 ### transferFrom